jlitzingerdev/hackerrank/README.md

 # hackerrank
 Solutions for various problems on Hackerrank.
 The license for the code is MIT (as shown) unless otherwise stated.

+The license on the challenge PDFs included is whatever is specified or whatever the author put on the challenge in the first place, I am not attempting to modify their license in any way.

 As the whole point of these little problems is to exercise my brain, I tend to re-implement them but use common references to learn the algorithm behind the solution.
 Some examples: